 - Assisting with professional development portion of HSC4850: Health Sciences Internship

 - Work closely with the Experiential Education Program Manager to provide students’ with comprehensive support throughout the required internship experience

 - Maintain a strong understanding of career development professional standards, competencies and outcomes; current workforce trends, and employer needs/professional development expectations

 - Engage in regular meetings and initiate frequent communication with the Academic Dean and other faculty and staff within Health Sciences

 - Assist other offices in their programming/signature events such as Admissions Events, Homecoming, Commencement, and Reunion

 - Assist in planning, implementation, and evaluation of all departmental services and signature initiatives, including career fairs and employer/alumni events, walk-in advising hours, incoming student orientation sessions, and off-site Professional Development Retreats

-- Partner with the Alumni Relations team to leverage the Health Sciences alumni community, including communication to alumni, tracking alumni demographic, employment, graduate school data, and planning additional alumni events desired by the School of Health Sciences.
+- Partner with the Corporate and Employer Engagement teams to leverage industry, alumni and community relationships when planning additional student networking events desired by the School of Health Sciences.

 - Master’s degree required